 Other Things to Consider

 If you have any questions regarding your Medicaid coverage and whether or not your coverage covers weight loss surgery, contact Medicaid directly.
-While your surgeon should be a source of information for you and who is responsible for the overall approval, it’s important that you take the time necessary to ensure your surgery is covered so that there are no surprises post-op.
+While your surgeon should be a source of information for you and who is responsible for the overall approval, it’s essential that you take the time necessary to ensure your surgery is covered so that there is no surprises post-op.